Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 ### Isolating Tests

 Item class is very simple, basically just a data container with no logic.
-I will therefore will not isolate the tests.
+I will therefore will not isolate the Item class tests.

+---

 ## Spec